-Starting in May, Sam and Button teamed up with Poetry Observed to film and produce a series of high-quality poetry videos.
+Starting in May, Sam and Button teamed up with local filmmakers and poets to film and produce a series of high-quality poetry videos.
 The first product of this work was called Poetry Observed.

 Sam Cook and Dylan Garity rebranded Button with a stronger focus on video and social media.
 Under their direction, Button launched several new projects, including the Button Tumblr and Button Youtube.

 In April, Button filmed its first poetry tournament—the College Unions Poetry Slam Invitational (CUPSI).
 Button would go on to film many tournaments and festivals that year and for years after, including filming the Rustbelt Festival and the National Poetry Slam in 2012.
 Videos from those early festivals and many more can be found on various playlists on Button Poetry’s YouTube Channel.

 Michael Mlekoday joined the Button team to launch the inaugural Exploding Pinecone Chapbook Competition, judged by Bao Phi.